What is the link between collagen and sleep?

 To learn more about the benefits of collagen, check out our dedicated article.

-Influence on falling asleep and nighttime awakenings
+Influence on falling asleep and night awakenings

 By incorporating collagen into your evening routine, you provide your body with a favorable environment for continuous and restorative sleep.